 Think about safety

 Mess and clutter aren’t just health hazards with regards to bacteria and buildup of dirt.
 They are huge issues with security, too.
 If you are a family that is bringing up young children or maybe even elderly parents living with you, if there is clutter everywhere, the chances are that there will also be plenty of slips, trips, and falls.
 There’s an excellent reason why employers are under strict orders to follow national regulations about messy workplaces – and it’s nothing to do with presentation – it’s a legal necessity for companies to provide a hazard-free, safe workspace.
 And, given here are more accidents in the home than anywhere else, surely it’s time to do something about the sloppy mess that clutters up your house?.
 So, if you really don’t have the space available to put things away in an orderly manner, it might be time to ditch some junk.
 You also need to realise that the more junk you have lying around, the more your home will be a fire hazard.
 A rogue spark or flame from a cooker or a wayward cigarette ash could easily land on some dry paper or other flammable material.
 And the consequences will be incredibly severe as it can get.
 Rubbish and mess in your backyard or garden – which we will look into next – is also a massive issue.
 A spark from a neighbor’s bonfire or a lit cigarette blowing in from the road can cause a fire a lot more often than you might think.
 And if there is a thunderstorm in your area, all it takes is for lightning to strike the wrong area of your garden for a severe fire to start.
 Ultimately, the simple truth is that there is no doubt a clean, uncluttered home and garden is a safe home and garden.
+You could even get some new green house glass and move your plants into it.
+See here for more information about replacement glass.

 As we looked at above, a messy and cluttered garden can cause all kinds of safety hazards – not to mention health risks.
 But at the end of the day, a clean and tidy garden is a much nicer experience for homeowners who want to sit out and take a relaxing break from a busy lifestyle.
 There are a few things you can do to ensure your garden is always in good shape – even if you are too busy to spend much time gardening.
 Remove debris after every season, and use it to add to your compost or mulch pile.
 Check your garden borders for holes in fences, bushes, or shrubs – and fix or replace them.
 And invest in a shed, too – it’s the easiest (and driest) place to keep garden tools and any outside toys that your kids use.
 It’s also a good idea to get your children to develop the habit of cleaning up after they have been outside playing.
 Show them the difference between one of their plastic toys that have faded because of being left out in the sun, and those that remain full of colour because they have been left in the shed.
 The chances are this will be all they need to kick start an interest in caring for their favourite toys!